matthieucan/quebec-monitoring/README.md

 If you want to add a metric in an existing category, you can add relevant information in `scripts/<category>.py`.

-If you want to create a new category, add a script in `scripts/<your-cool-idea>.py`, and an entry in the Makefile.
+If you want to create a new category, create a script in `scripts/<your-cool-idea>.py`, and an entry in the Makefile.

 __Pull requests, patches, bug reports, feedback and pizzas are always welcome!__

+## How to: contact us

+If Github workflows (issues, pull-requests) are not suitable for you, or if you prefer to use traditional email, you can reach us through [supervision@savoirfairelinux.com](mailto:supervision@savoirfairelinux.com Say hi!)